-Iowa’s annual premiums for homeowners insurance are on the low side — on average $853 per year for an HO-3 policy, compared to the nationwide average of $1,132.
+Iowa’s average annual premiums for homeowners insurance are right in line with the national average — $919 per year for an HO-3 policy, compared to $1,173 nationwide.
 That said, how much you’ll pay can vary a lot depending on your home’s size, your assets, and your address.
 Use our tool to find your best rates:

 Enter your ZIP code to see the best rates in your area:

 With its rolling hills, sprawling farmland, and salt-of-the-earth residents, Iowa is quintessentially Midwestern.
 Along with pleasant surroundings, the state’s geography results in unpredictable weather.
 “We can have all four seasons in Iowa in a seven day period,” says Jon Bronemann of Cedar Falls–based Jon Bronemann Home Inspections, LLC.
 In addition to temperature changes, Iowa has winter storms, hail, and tornadoes to contend with, all of which are important elements to consider when purchasing homeowners insurance.

 With this in mind, we advise getting price quotes from various companies before making a decision.
 After all, premiums fluctuate based on numerous factors, including your home’s geography, age, and construction materials.
 Based on our research, which compares customer service, coverage, website experience, and discount options, we’ve found a few places for you to check out.